 Matteson liked the neighborhood.
 When he was out of office he decided to make Springfield his permanent home—very unusually for Illinois governors, who usually cannot wait to leave.
 He built himself a mansion with fourteen bedrooms across the street from the governor's place.
 Matteson's mansion was for years the city’s finest residence, indeed one that rather showed up the one that the state had built until Matteson's mansion burned in 1876.

 Each official occupant has had to adapt the state's mansion to their own needs.
 The house has proved too large for First Families of modest means, and not nearly grand enough for the several governors of wealth who lived in it.
 The Richard Oglesbys, for instance, were used to living in a real mansion, as Mrs. Oglesby was the daughter of Logan County cattle king John Gillett.
-Henry Horner thought the official beds too soft and had his own bed shipped down from Chicago; he also converted one room into a library of Lincolniana; Adlai Stevenson II liked it so much he used it as an office in preference to his official space in the statehouse.
+Henry Horner thought the official beds too soft and had his own bed shipped down from Chicago; he also converted one room into a library of Lincolniana; Adlai Stevenson II liked that library so much he used it as an office in preference to his official space in the statehouse.
 The Dan Walkers, who had kids of ten and thirteen, set up a pool and rope swing and a vegetable patch.
 Redecorating the mansion is a chore that has been taken up, with varying enthusiasm, by a succession of first ladies.
 An exception was Jim Thompson, whose appetite for antiques—and antiques shopping—found an outlet in the upgrading of the decor during his long tenure.

-The building has received presidents, foreign dignitaries, mayors, legislators and other national figures at official dinners and receptions and at private dinners.
+The building has received presidents, foreign dignitaries, mayors, legislators, and other public figures at official dinners and receptions and at private dinners.
 Some First Families take to the role of host and hostess, some do not; the William Strattons reportedly entertained some 25,000 people a year during their years in residence.
 Less formal entertaining is more frequent; governors inviting legislators and reporters to the mansion for dinner or drinks for a little schmoozing is a familiar Springfield ritual.